LeonSong1995/gsMap/docs/source/mouse_example.md

 # Mouse Embryo (Step by Step)

-The `Step by Step` mode offers the ability to run `gsMap` with user-defined parameters and resources, granting greater flexibility and control over the analysis.
+This tutorial guides you through running `gsMap` step by step, with user-defined parameters and resources, granting greater flexibility and control over the analysis.
 This mode is suited for users who require detailed customization of their pipeline.
 For a faster, one-command execution, please see the {doc}`Quick Mode <quick_mode>` tutorial.

 ## Preparation